Jonathan Mulder

-Jonathan Mulder (יהונתן מולדר; born 2 January 2002) is a professional footballer who plays as a left-back for Czech First League club Slovácko.
+Jonathan Mulder (יהונתן מולדר; born 2 January 2002) is a professional footballer who plays as a left-back for Slovak side Trenčín, on loan from Czech First League club Slovácko.
 Born in the Netherlands, he has represented Israel at youth level.

 Early life

 Mulder was born in Houten, Netherlands to a Dutch father and Israeli mother.
 They moved to Israel shortly after Jonathan's birth.
 The family returned to the Netherlands when Jonathan was a teenager.
 Jonathan's older brother, Michael, is also a footballer.
 While on the pitch together, the brothers will sometimes converse in Hebrew.

 Club career

 ADO Den Haag

 Mulder played in the youth academy of Maccabi Tel Aviv.
 After that, he returned to the Netherlands, where he played in the youth teams of AFC and AZ.
 In 2020, he left for ADO Den Haag as a free agent, signing a one-season contract.
 He initially played for the under-21 team of ADO, where his older brother Michaël also played.

 Mulder made his professional debut in the first team of ADO Den Haag on 20 December 2020, in a 4–2 home loss in the Eredivisie against Ajax, replacing Boy Kemper shortly after the break.